Multi-Objective Trust-Region Filter Method for Nonlinear Constraints using Inexact Gradients: Convergence to Quasi-Stationary Points

-There are two logically disjunct stopping criteria for the Criticality Routine.
-Firstly, the Criticality Routine may stop if \( \CCMu {\chi}_j \ge {\delta}_j \) for some $j\in \mathbb{N}_0$.
-Conversely, if the routine loops infinitely, then it must hold that

-Because of $\CCalpha\in (0,1)$ the right side goes to zero and then the second limit in~\Cref{thm:infinite_crit_routine} also follows.

-Secondly, the routine stops if no compatible step $\vn_j$ for the preliminary radius ${\delta}_j^+$ can be found anymore.
+Because of $\CCalpha\in (0,1)$ the right side goes to zero and then the second limit in~\cref{thm:infinite_crit_routine} also follows. \\ Secondly, the routine stops if no compatible step $\vn_j$ for the preliminary radius ${\delta}_j^+$ can be found anymore.
 Vice versa, if the routine runs infinitely, there always is a compatible step with

 This implies $\vnk_j \to 0$ for $j\to \infty$.
 From~\eqref{eqn:bound_on_constraint_violation1_inloop} it then follows that it must already hold that ${\theta}(\vxk) = 0$. \end{proof}